digicatapult/inteli-api/docs/tokenFormats/order.md

 ### Restrictions

-The burning of the old and creation of the new `Order` token will have the following restrictions:
+Burning the old + creating the new `Order` token will have the following restrictions:

 ```json
 {